learningsimulator/learningsimulator/joss_manuscript/paper.md

-![The subject and the world can be seen as two interacting dynamical systems, where the state variables in the subject determines the probabilities for its behaviors (the subject's output), and each behavior from the subject puts the environment in a state that determines its output stimulus.
+![The subject and the world can be seen as two interacting dynamical systems, where the state variables in the subject determines the probabilities for its behaviors (the subject's output), and each behavior from the subject puts the environment in a state that determines (probabilistically) its output stimulus.
 <!---It is this system that is
 simulated in Learning Simulator.-->
 \label{fig:system-fig}](system-fig.pdf)

 The stimuli that the environment presents and the behaviors that the subject can exhibit are pre-defined by the user of the program.
-Each stimulus is given a reinforcement value (which is genetically determined for biological subjects).
-A rewarding stimulus (e.g. food) would typically have positive value, while a stimulus representing harm to the body ("punishment") would have a negative value.
+Each stimulus is given a reinforcement value (corresponding to genetically determined values in biological organisms).
+A stimulus such as food would typically have positive value, while the perception of harm to the body would have a negative value.

 As seen in \autoref{fig:system-fig},